pbrats/Client-Onboarding-Form/README.md

 Theme toggle between dark and light modes is also available.

-Additionally, there is a Chatbot available.
+Additionally, there is a Chatbot available, where users can send messages and receive automated answers.

 Technologies: Angular, HTML, CSS, TypeScript, Bootstrap

-The project is based on : https://app.beev.co/onboarding-cs-b2c?step=0&user_type=Particulier&l_l_i=LDrAdpzT3kPT This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.
+The project is a copy of this Upwork project : https://app.beev.co/onboarding-cs-b2c?step=0&user_type=Particulier&l_l_i=LDrAdpzT3kPT

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

 ## Development server